 2. Progress Reports:

 a.
 Topic of the Month: Public vs Private Education.
 Reynaldo suggested that we change the first sentence in the current draft to "Based on the research we have done, MPJC supports public school education and opposes syphoning off funds to support charter, religious, and non-sectarian private schools."
 He recommended that we move this sentence to the end of the document and change "these four approaches to education" to "public, charter, religious, and non-sectarian private schools" in the new lead paragraph.
 Although she was unable to attend the meeting, Ellyn had expressed concern that perhaps some non-public approaches to education might deserve funding, citing the bad experience that a Guatemalan family she helps had with public schools and the good experience with the Montessori school.
 This led to a long discussion about how best to teach young people who do not speak english.
 Reynaldo related his experience growing up in a Spanish-speaking family and picking up english by osmosis until by the 3rd grade he would stay in from recess to talk english with his teachers.
 He highly recommended reading to youngsters, especially from books with pictures of familiar objects such as Dr Seuss and Pictionary.
-Glenda Ray had taught spanish-speaking children as a substitute teacher and recommended the Laubach literary series and also using sentences like "This is a _________," especially with children who do not pick up english by osmosis.
-They had sent their teen-age daughter to Mexico for spanish immersion and she was bullied because she did not speak spanish, so it is harder for non-english speaking teenagers in school than younger students.
+Glenda Rae had taught spanish-speaking children as a substitute teacher and recommended the Laubach literary series and also using sentences like "This is a _________," especially with children who do not pick up english by osmosis.
+They had sent their 9 year old daughter to Mexico for spanish immersion and she was bullied because she did not speak spanish.
+It is harder for non-english speaking teenagers in school than younger students.

 We decided to put off further discussion of the draft until the next meeting when Ellyn, Wanda, and Lois can be there.